5/10/2024

 Operator

 Good morning, everyone, and thank you for joining us for our 2024 first quarter conference call.
 Before we begin, I will read our cautionary note regarding forward-looking information.
 Certain information to be discussed during this call contains forward-looking statements within the meaning of applicable security laws, including, among others, statements concerning the company's 2024 objectives, the company's strategy to achieve those objectives, as well as statements with respect to management's beliefs, plans, estimates, and intentions, and similar statements concerning anticipated future events, results, circumstances, performance, or expectations that are not historical facts.
-Such forward-looking statements reflect management's current beliefs and are based on information currently available to management and is subject to a number of significant risk and uncertainties that could cause actual results to differ materially from those anticipated.
+Such forward-looking statements reflect management's current beliefs and are based on information currently available to management and is subject to a number of significant risks and uncertainties that could cause actual results to differ materially from those anticipated.
 Also, our commentary today will include adjusted financial measures, which are non-GAAP measures.
-These should be considered as a supplement too, and not as a substitute for GAAP financial measures.
-Reconciliation between the two can be found in our MDNA, which is available on cdarplus.com and our website.
+These should be considered as a supplement to and not as a substitute for GAAP financial measures.
+Reconciliations between the two can be found in our MDNA, which is available on CDARplus.com and our website.
 With that, I will hand over the call to our CFO, Mr. Brian Gothenberg, to go over our financial highlights for the quarter.
 Please go ahead, Brian.

 speaker